morris/vanilla-prime/README.md

 ## Vendoring

-_Vendoring_ is used when importing third-party JavaScript packages.
-Package files are copied to a project's source or public directory so that there's no need for bundling.
+Use _vendoring_ when importing third-party libraries, i.e. copy library files into a project's source or public directory so that there's no need for bundling.

-To get pinned versions and type safety, install packages with NPM first, and copy the necessary files from `/node_modules/<package>` to `/src/js/vendor`.
+To get pinned versions and type safety, install packages with `npm` first, and copy the necessary files from `/node_modules/<package>` to `/src/js/vendor`.

 Then, create a `/src/js/vendor/<package>.d.ts` file containing `export * from '<package>';`.